JeanMarcGaller/agentic_ai_evaluation/README.md

 ## 📬 Contact
 This repository is part of an academic project and is provided for demonstration and review purposes only.
-If you are interested in this work, have questions or recommendations, feel free to contact me via GitHub or email:
+If you are interested in this work, have questions or recommendations, feel free to contact me via email:

 Jean-Marc Galler